HarshBelekar/Password-Manager/README.md

  - Use PyInstaller to convert the app into a standalone executable:

-pyinstaller --onefile --windowed --icon=assets/logo.ico main.py
+python -m PyInstaller --onefile --windowed --icon=assets/logo.ico --add-data "assets;assets" --name VaultKey main.py

 👉 The .exe file will be located in the dist/ folder after the build.